DataDog/integrations-extras/robust_intelligence_ai_firewall/README.md

       - openmetrics_endpoint: http://localhost:8080/metrics
     ```
    See the [sample robust_intelligence_ai_firewall.d/conf.yaml][4] file for all available configuration options.

-2. To configuring the integration for AI Firewall running in a containerized environment, add the following annotation to the pods.
+2. To configure the integration for AI Firewall running in a containerized environment, add the following annotation to pods:
    ```yaml
    apiVersion: v1
    kind: Pod